Presupernova neutrinos: realistic emissivities from stellar evolution: Summary and discussion

 \section{Summary and discussion}

-We have performed a new study of the \n\ emission from a \ps\ from thermal and beta processes, using updated nuclear rate tables and modeling the \n\ spectra from each process in detail.
-The microphysics was then applied to a realistic numerical model of a time-evolving star, using the output of the MESA code.
-The $\nue$ and $\barnue$ emissivities and spectra were calculated for selected times and locations inside the star, with particular emphasis on the detectable part of the spectrum, above an indicative threshold of 2 MeV.
+We have performed a new study of the \n\ emission from a star in the \ps\ phase.
+This work is the first to combine all the relevant microphysics -- including $\beta$ processes -- with a state-of-the art numerical simulation of stellar evolution.
+We were able to obtain, for the first time, accurate and consistent \n\ fluxes and spectra from $\beta$ processes, using the detailed isotopic composition calculated by the MESA code, with a nuclear network of up to 204 isotopes.
+The $\nue$ and $\barnue$ emissivities and spectra were calculated for selected times and locations inside the star, and for four stellar progenitors of different masses.
+Particular emphasis was placed on the detectable part of the spectrum, above an indicative threshold of 2 MeV.

 It was found that, in part of the parameter space, $\beta$ processes contribute substantially to the detectable \n\ flux, even when they are subdominant to the entire \n\ emissivity (integrated over the entire spectrum).
+In the last minutes before collapse, the $\nue$ flux from electron capture largely dominates -- by more than one order of magnitude -- the \n\ emission in the core of the star at energies relevant for detection.
 Some of the $\beta$ decays that contribute the most, due to having high Q-value, were identified; they would be an interesting target of further study to obtain more reliable spectra above realistic detection thresholds.

-A step forward towards a study of the detectability of \ps\ \ns\ will be to integrate the emissivity over the whole star's core and inner shells and for several time steps, so as to obtain the total \n\ flux and its time evolution.